 Ice Cream Themed Birthday Party Table Decor

 We kept the decor for the party pretty simple.
-For table runners we used some fun bright wrapping paper.
+For table runners we used some fun wrapping paper with bright colors.
 It was a great way to add lots of colour for the party, really inexpensive and great for clean-up.
+I think it’s a great alternative to a plastic tablecloth.

 The food was as pretty as the decor.
 We made ice cream cone cupcakes, by cooking cake batter in ice cream cones.
 Then we added icing, sprinkles and a m&m “cherry on top”.
 The “party” pics we added to the ice cream cone cupcakes are so cute and reusable, and certainly set the mood to celebrate.

-As a centre piece for the table we used some ice cream cone ceramic cups and added in some faux rose balls (from the dollar store).
+As a perfect centerpiece for the table we used some ice cream cone ceramic cups and added in some faux rose balls (from the dollar store).

 It was so easy and looked so cute for the party.
 I also used our light box with a birthday message.
 I love pulling this out for parties.